Website Poverty Action Lab

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) J-PAL was established in 2003 as a research center at the Economics Department at MIT.
 Since then, it has grown into a global network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty.
 J-PAL is propelled by a team dedicated to research, policy, training, and other vital work, supporting J-PAL’s mission to reduce poverty by ensuring that policy is informed by scientific evidence.

-The intern will work closely with academic researchers, Research Associate and other field staff to perform a variety tasks focused on conducting qualitative and quantitative research, but not limited to:
+The RA will work closely with academic researchers, Research Manager and other field staff to perform a variety tasks including, but not limited to:

 - Data cleaning and management

 - Develop scripts in Stata to analyse survey data, clean data and identify trends across time for all on going data collection efforts